 Road Agency Limpopo (RAL) is the roads authority for provincial roads as well as District roads.
 This is in exception of the assigned national roads.
 RAL is currently responsible for paving/ tarring of gravel roads.
 All maintenance operations are done by the provincial Department of Roads and Transport (DoRT).
 RAL also does roads conditions assessment periodically, once in two years.
 According to the latest assessment in 2007, the average visual conditions of roads in Mopani yielded "fair".
 Since various roads are targeted for use by various transport types (e.g passengers, freight), the assessment shows significant low level of maintenance.
-The District also assists by setting budget aside for roads development and maintenance.
+The District has been assisting in roads development and maintenance.
+However due to Circular 58 of MFMA on elimination of non-priority spending the District will leave roads development to Department of Roads and Transport.

 The state of roads in the district have an impact on the economic development of the area as it is clear that most roads, leading to where the majority of the district population is, are not tarred/ paved, and as such, hinder the proper transportation of people, goods and services to these areas.
-Bad roads conditions is one source of car accidents.
-How many of the tourists will feel good to travel on such roads?
-Few.
+Fences that project roads against stray animals are also vandalized.
+Freight transportation of agro and mining products, timber etc. are impacting heavily on the deterioration of the good state of our roads.
+Bad roads conditions are the source of road accidents and that will reduce the inflow of tourist road users, impact further negatively on the District's vision, " ......tourism destination of choice".

-Mopani District has established an up to standard Disaster Management centre and if like it is, development of roads is not improved, communities may not be accessed in time for rescue services in times of disasters.
+Mopani District has established an up to standard Disaster Management centre in Tzaneen town and if like it is, development of roads to rural areas are not improved, communities may not be accessed in time for rescue services in times of disasters.